yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-quadraticprogramming.md

 x_L2 = value(xhat);
 ````

-YALMIP automatically detects that the objective is a convex quadratic function, and solves the problem using any installed [QP solver](/yalmip/solvers).
-If no QP solver is found, the problem is converted to an [SOCP](/tutorial/socpprogramming), and if no dedicated SOCP solver exist, the SOCP is converted to an [SDP](/tutorial/semidefiniteprogramming) (although at that point you are better of explicitly telling YALMIP to use a standard nonlinear solver, which will be much better than using an SDP solver).
+YALMIP automatically detects that the objective is a convex quadratic function, and solves the problem using any installed [QP solver](tags/#quadratic-programming-solver).
+If no QP solver is found, the problem is converted to an [SOCP](tags/#quadratic-programming-solver), and if no dedicated [SOCP solver](tags/#second-order-cone-programming-solver) exist, the SOCP is converted to an [SDP](/tutorial/semidefiniteprogramming) (although at that point you are better of explicitly telling YALMIP via [sdpsettings](/command/sdpsetting) to use a standard [nonlinear solver](tags/#nonlinear-programming-solver), which will be much better than using an SDP solver).

 Finally, we minimize the \\(\infty\\)-norm.
 This corresponds to minimizing the largest (absolute value) residual.
 Introduce a scalar to bound the largest value in the vector residual (YALMIP uses MATLAB standard to compare scalars, vectors and matrices)